tigermlt/blog/scala.md

     this is tail recursion.

     Factorial is not tail recursion, because besieds calling itself, it also multiply a number: factorial(n) = n*factorial(n-1)

 ### Higher-order functions
+  Functions that take other functions as parameters or that return functions as results are called higher order functions.